amanangira/harvest-cli-utility/README.md

 - ✅ Create, update, delete, and list time entries directly from your terminal
 - ✅ Interactive prompts with smart defaults for quick time logging
 - ✅ Project and task selection from your Harvest account configuration
-- ✅ Daily, weekly, and monthly time summaries
+- ✅ Daily, weekly, and monthly time summaries with task-based aggregation
 - ✅ Multiple time entry selection for batch operations
 - ✅ Tabular output format for better readability
 - ✅ Date filtering for all commands